Beyond the Penguins: Hidden Gems in Punta Arenas, Chile

 Dress in layers — the weather here shifts quickly and a windproof outer layer will keep you comfortable for most of the year.
 Carry some cash for small craft stalls; while galleries and larger shops usually take cards, the best handmade finds often change hands for cash only.
 I like to take my camera out first thing in the morning when the streets are quiet and the light is soft; save afternoons for galleries and bustling markets when vendors set out their best pieces.
 Don’t be shy about asking shopkeepers where an item comes from — many treasures are made by small workshops in town or in nearby rural communities and a short conversation often reveals the story behind a perfect souvenir.

-Downtown Punta Arenas offers a compact, walkable entry into Patagonian life: an honest mix of history, practical shops, artisan stalls and small cultural spaces.
+Downtown Punta Arenas offers a snug, walkable entry into Patagonian life: an honest mix of history, practical shops, artisan stalls and small cultural spaces.
 It’s a place where the wind is part of the character and the shops reflect both the region’s resources and its creative responses to a remote, dramatic landscape.

 A hidden craft market tucked into a narrow side street reveals a charming scene of local artisans selling handmade goods from tiny, neatly arranged booths.
 Elderly women and men display an array of handcrafted items that capture both practical warmth and whimsical souvenir appeal.
 Stalls overflow with knitted socks, slippers and sweaters, booties for children, woven art pieces, fluffy poufs and small keepsakes shaped like penguins and sheep — alongside pillows and other cozy accessories perfect for cool-weather travelers.